webhintio/hint/packages/hint-http-compression/README.md

 ## What does the hint check?

-The hint checks for the use cases previously specified, namely, it checks that:
+The hint checks for the use cases previously specified.
+Namely, it checks that:

 * Only resources for which the result of the compression is smaller